CosmoLike/cocoa/README.md

 ## Creating Cosmolike projects <a name="creating_cosmolike_projects"></a>

-The `XXX` project needs to have the more or less the following structure (taken from our private DES-Y3 project)
+The `XXX` project needs to have more or less the following structure (taken from our private DES-Y3 project)

     +-- cocoa_des_y3
     |    +-- likelihood